Dhruv-Mantri/shapemorphrov/README.md

 # shapemorphrov
-All the coding work I've done while working on the shape morphing ROV project with Dr. Jiefeng Sun, ranging from simulations to computer vision
+All the simulation work I've done for the shape morphing ROV project with Dr. Jiefeng Sun